signum-network/signum-pool/react-pool/README.md

 Per default the testing mode is activated automatically when running `npm start`, but `npm run build` activates production mode

-_If you need - for whatever reasons - to develop on production mode you need to override the "useTestNet" variable_
+> _If you need - for whatever reasons - to develop on production mode you need to override the "useTestNet" variable_

 > The variable useTestnet also refers to the "development enviroment"

 -   Go to the folder src/utils/
 -   You will find the file "globalParameter.js"
 -   Find the variable "useTestNet"

-    -If that variable is equal to true, the website will fetch data from a demo pool node you can customize!
+    -   If that variable is equal to true, the website will fetch data from a remote pool node **you can change the url**
-    -If that variable is equal to false, the website will fetch data from your pool node!
+    -   If that variable is equal to false, the website will fetch data from your local pool node!

+> The variable "useTestNet" is assigned correspondly, so it's not necesary to override it

 ## Commands for deployment 🛠️